git @ Cat's Eye Technologies tagfarm / master README.md

 tagfarm rename <oldfilename> <newfilename>

-Renames the file, like `mv`, but also updates any tags that might be on it.
+Renames the file, like `mv`, and also updates any tags that might be on it.

 ### `collect`